 Conclusions

-Further study of the relationship of HLA and post-transplant recurrence of FSGS is warranted to better understand mechanism and inform risk assessments and donor selection in this challenging population.
+HLA profiles may be used for risk stratification of recurrence of FSGS in pediatric kidney transplant recipients and deserves further study

 Introduction

 Post-transplant recurrence of focal segmental glomerulosclerosis (FSGS) occurs in up to 50% of first-time kidney transplant recipients and can be challenging to treat 1 2.
 Early post-transplant FSGS recurrence is characterized by nephrotic syndrome (NS) with massive proteinuria within hours to days and progression to acute tubular necrosis, delayed graft function3, and early allograft loss4.
 Post-transplant FSGS recurrence accounts for the majority of allograft failures in children transplanted for primary FSGS 5.
 The return to dialysis, sensitization for future transplants, and increased risk of recurrence for subsequent allografts becomes particularly problematic for pediatric recipients 6.
 Additionally, post-transplant FSGS results in significant recipient morbidity and mortality, places a substantial financial burden on the healthcare system, and contributes to the ongoing organ shortage..